In the guest question, there are often questions about the Gerber file.

 5. On the right-hand side of the CAM processor screen, you will notice the layer list.
 Tag the additional layers you wish to include: Any inner layers or maybe the bottom silkscreen layers (BPlace and BName).
 DO NOT UNTAG ANY OF THE OTHER LAYERS.
 Click on File/Save Job to save what we have done so far.
 I would recommend giving this CAM job a different name.
 For example, 4Layer.cam)

 6. After tagging all the necessary layers click on the SECTION down arrow and select the very last section called Solder Stop Mask SOL.

 7. Click on the ADD button.
 Eagle will ask you to name the new section you are creating.
 You can give it any name you feel comfortable with, example, call it inner POWER PLANE VCC, INNER SIGNAL Layer 2, or BOTTOM SILK SCREEN).
 Click OK when done.

 8. Now select the appropriate layer for this section.
-If its an inner power plane (for example $GND) only select that layer by itself.
-If it’s a bottom silkscreen layer tag the Dimension, BPlace and BName layers.
+It’s an inner power plane (for example $GND) only selects that layer by itself.
+If it’s a bottom silkscreen layer tag the Dimension, BPlace, and BName layers.
 If it’s a regular signal layer combine it with PAD’s and VIA’s MAKE SURE NO OTHER LAYERS ARE TAGGED.